 About three hundred years later, during a famine, Elimelech and his family left Bethlehem in Judah to live in Moab.
 When his widowed wife Naomi eventually returned, she was accompanied by Ruth - her widowed Moabite daughter-in-law – who married Boaz and became the great grandmother of King David (see Ruth 1:1-22 & 4:15-17).

 King David himself defeated the Moabites in c.1000BC and ordered them to make vast annual payments to him in ‘tribute’ as a conquered people (see 2 Samuel 8:2).
 After the death of King Ahab of Israel in 852 BC, King Mesha of Moab, rose up in rebellion but was soundly defeated (see 2 Kings 3:1-27).
 Shortly after, in the reign of King Jehoram of Judah (849-842 BC), the Moabites successfully asserted their independence and refused to pay the tribute (see 2 Kings 8:20-22).
 When King Nebuchadnezzar of Babylon attacked Judah in 598 BC, Moabite forces assisted him in the overthrow of Jerusalem, which led to ten thousand captives being taken to Babylon.

 The Moabites disappeared from the historical record during the time of the Persian Empire, when the land of Moab was conquered by invaders from northern Arabia.
-By the time Nehemiah returned to Jerusalem in 445 BC, it is these ‘Arabs’ who are among the neighbouring peoples who oppose the rebuilding of the city walls (see Nehemiah 4:7).
+By the time Nehemiah returned to Jerusalem in 445 BC, it was these ‘Arabs’ who were among the neighbouring peoples who opposed the rebuilding of the city walls (see Nehemiah 4:7).